wechto/paper/README.md

   🔹 [Variational Imitation Learning with Diverse-quality Demonstrations](http://proceedings.mlr.press/v119/tangkaratt20a/tangkaratt20a.pdf) :fire: :droplet:

-  We show that simple quality-estimation approaches might fail due to compounding error, and fix this issue by jointly estimating both the quality and reward using a variational approach.
+  VILD: We show that simple quality-estimation approaches might fail due to compounding error, and fix this issue by jointly estimating both the quality and reward using a variational approach.

   🔹 [BEHAVIORAL CLONING FROM NOISY DEMONSTRATIONS](https://openreview.net/pdf?id=zrT3HcsWSAt) :volcano: :sweat_drops: